MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

 ## Test the deployment

 For testing the endpoint, you use a sample of the dataset [BillSum: A Corpus for Automatic Summarization of US Legislation](https://arxiv.org/abs/1910.00523).
-This sample is included in the *data* folder of cloned repository.
+This sample is included in the *data* folder of the cloned repository.

 1. Set up the input data: